 - Restart your computer and press the F2 key to enter the system BIOS.

 Note: The F2 key is usually used in Dell systems.
-If you’re using the PC of a different manufacturer, you can find out the key on your PC to enter the BIOS.
+If you’re using a PC from a different manufacturer, you can find out the key on your PC to enter the BIOS.

 - It will open the system BIOS.
 Go through the documentation and check if the drive is turned OFF or ON.
 If OFF, turn it ON.

-- Restart your computer and enter BIOS once again to ensue that the drive is detected now.
+- Restart your computer and enter BIOS once again to ensure that the drive is detected now.

 Solution 2: Update Device Drivers